sergioviniciuss/weatherjs/README.md

 # weatherjs
-Simple cli to find out the current temperature in any city, using openweathermap API.
+Simple CLI to find out the current temperature in any city, using openweathermap API.

 # How to install it:
 Run npm i;